 Since NRS 465.085 is such a broad law, the best defense strategies are specific to the unique circumstances of each case.
 Some common arguments to fight charges include:

-NRS 465.085 prohibits people from instructing others how to cheat using gaming devices if they have the knowledge that this information may be used in an unlawful way.3 If there is no knowledge or intent, no crime occurred:
+NRS 465.085 prohibits you from instructing others how to cheat using gaming devices if you know this information may be used in an unlawful way.3 If there is no knowledge or intent, no crime occurred:

 Example: Tom works at Mandalay Bay.
 While giving a tour of the casino to his friends who are visiting, he mentions offhandedly, “a casino host told me that if you hit the poker machines on the side, you’ll always get a full house.
 Crazy!”
 Unless Tom had knowledge or intent for his family to then use that information to cheat, Tom committed no crime.